longy2k/obsidian-bmo-chatbot/README.md

 If you want to clear the chat history, simply click on the bot icon again in the left ribbon bar.

 ## Other Notes
-"BMO" is a tag name for this project, inspired by the character BMO from the animated TV show Adventure Time.
+"BMO" is a tag name for this project, inspired by the character BMO from the animated TV show "Adventure Time".

 ## Contributing
 Feel free to create a PR!

 If you have any improvements, questions, or concerns, please let me know!